Your Barging Experience

 We spend a relaxing evening over dinner simply chatting about the boating world, living in France, boat choices plus of course putting the world to rights.
 Whatever topic springs up with our guests.

 When your day is done you'll find a comfortable cabin waiting for you; and often guests take full opportunity to relax in this tranquility to revise for their CEVNI examination.
-Your cabin has a double bed and ample storage for your personal belongings for your comfort and convenience during your stay.
-An en suite shower room completes your privacy.
+Our cabins have ample storage for your personal belongings for your comfort and convenience during your stay.
+We are planning to refurbish our cabins during the winter 2019/2020 and will be able to offer a double cabin and single cabin with a shared bathroom starting the 2020 season.

 For those looking to unwind on anything other than boating, there is also access to hundreds of films or UK television channels via our onboard system in your cabin.